sudo-project/sudo/INSTALL.md

-does not come with one by default this means that you either need to either install the Solaris Studio compiler suite, available for free from www.oracle.com, or install the GNU C compiler (gcc) which is can be installed via the pkg utility on Solaris 11 and higher and is distributed on the Solaris Companion CD for older Solaris releases.
+does not come with one by default this means that you either need to either install the Solaris Studio compiler suite, available for free from www.oracle.com, or install the GNU C compiler (gcc) which can be installed via the pkg utility on Solaris 11 and higher and is distributed on the Solaris Companion CD for older Solaris releases.
 You can also download gcc packages from https://www.opencsw.org/packages/CSWgcc4core/.